beatlabs/harvester/README.md

 ## Consul

-Consul has support for versioning (`ModifyIndex`) which allows us to change the value only if the version is higher than the one currently applied.
+Consul has support for versioning (`ModifyIndex`) which allows us to change the value only if the version is higher than the one currently.

-## Todo

-Will be github issues once we move to thebeatapp organization.

-- The code has a data race and cannot be used with safety.
-- The config struct should check for null fields and initialize with default pointer value
-- create examples folder with a service implementation (@d.baltas)
-- move to circle-ci
-- Error handling
-  - Logging
-  - return chan error and let the client handle it
-- Support change events which can be fired (chan with change...)
-- Support nesting (structs...)

 ## How to Contribute